jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 ![](./banner.jpg)

-Increased population residences, new productions, railway stations, more power stations.
+Terraced houses and industrialized productions.

+Give your cities a 19th/20th century industrialization vibe and increase population and production densitity.

+You find more dense farmer workforce population in `[Addon] Pescatarians (Jakob)`.

 ## Content

 ### Level I - Factory Complex

-*Unlocks at 250 Artisans*
+*Unlocks at 250 artisans*

 **Productions** visually merge together into big complexes.
 Some have doubled production, doubled workforce and tripled maintenance cost.